FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • Drip pans: Provide auxiliary drip pans beneath all fluid-conveying equipment located above electrical equipment, server rooms, or occupied finished ceiling areas.
 Required by most electrical codes for equipment above electrical panels.

 Want this as a printable checklist?
-Get the full Hvac scope of work checklist sent to your inbox.
+Get the full HVAC scope of work checklist sent to your inbox.

 • Electrical: Power supply to each HVAC unit — confirm voltage, phase, ampacity, and whether a disconnect switch is by the electrical sub or by the HVAC sub.
 VFDs for variable-speed fans and pumps — must be ordered with BACnet communication cards.
 Confirm who supplies, installs, and programs VFDs.
 After-the-fact BACnet card additions to VFDs can cost more than the VFD itself.